 Dosing of Xolair in patients being treated for chronic idiopathic urticaria is not determined by IgE levels or body weight.
 Rather, treatments are administered by subcutaneous injection every four weeks in dosages of 150 milligrams or 300 milligrams.
 A patient’s physician should periodically reassess the need for continued treatment as the appropriate duration of Xolair therapy for chronic idiopathic urticaria has not yet been evaluated.

 Xolair injections take approximately five to 10 seconds to administer due to the consistency of the solution being slightly viscous (thick and sticky).
 Each vial delivers 150 milligrams.
 If more than 150 milligrams is required, the doses need to be divided among two or more injection sites.

 Studies have not yet determined the maximum tolerated dose of Xolair.
-When administering single doses of up to 4,000 milligrams to patients, no toxicity was found to have resulted.
+When administering single doses of up to 4,000 milligrams to patients, no toxicity was reported.
 The highest cumulative dose administered to patients was 44,000 milligrams over a 20-week period with no adverse events or resulting toxicity associated with the higher dosing amount.

 Side Effects of Xolair